skeeto/skeeto.github.com/_posts/2022-02-18-The-wild-west-of-Windows-command-line-parsing.markdown

 }
 ```

-This (currently) returns exactly the same address as GetCommandLineW.
+From Windows XP through Windows 11, this returns exactly the same address
-There's little reason to do it this way other than to annoy Raymond Chen,
+as GetCommandLineW.
+There's little reason to do it this way other than to
-but it's still neat and maybe has some super niche use.
-Technically some
+annoy Raymond Chen, but it's still neat and maybe has some super niche
-of these offsets are undocumented and/or subject to change, except
+use.
+Technically some of these offsets are undocumented and/or subject to
-Microsoft's own static link CRT also hardcodes all these offsets.
-It's
+change, except Microsoft's own static link CRT also hardcodes all these
-easy to find: disassemble any statically linked program, look for the `gs`
+offsets.
+It's easy to find: disassemble any statically linked program,
-register, and you'll find it using these offsets, too.
+look for the `gs` register, and you'll find it using these offsets, too.

 If you look carefully at the `UNICODE_STRING` you'll see the length is
 given by a `USHORT` in units of bytes, despite being a 16-bit `wchar_t`